toladata/Knowledgebase/en/12-learn-toladata/unit-1-general-introduction-to-toladata/needs-self-assessment.md

 <p>I am familiar with and/or use tabular and relational data structures within the Monitoring and Evaluation (M&E) team.</p>
 <answer correct>Yes</answer>
 <answer>No</answer>
 <explanation>It is very helpful to have your datasets in tabular form which means having all your data in either Excel, relational database, or a web based database.
 This can help you not only to easily manage and analyze your data but also to import your existing datasets to TolaData directly.
-Talk to your M&E manager to see how you can transition your data to a basic Excel based form to start with and later moving to relational and web based softwares.</explanation>
+To fully transition your data to tabular form you can start with Excel and later move to relational and web based softwares.</explanation>
 </question>
 </quiz>